FahimFBA/teebay/README.md

 9. Access the application in your web browser at `http://localhost:5173` (or the port specified by Vite).

+10. (Optional) To view and manage your database using Prisma Studio:
+    ```
+    npx prisma studio
+    ```
+    This will open Prisma Studio in your default web browser, typically at `http://localhost:5555`.

 ## Database Schema

 ```mermaid